-Apart from these retailers, quite a few big retailers such as Sephoraand Cult Beauty have started offering Korean skin care products after the surge of interest in Korean beauty, however not many of these stock Korean hair products yet.
+Apart from these retailers, quite a few big retailers such as Sephoraand Cult Beauty have started offering Korean skincare products after the surge of interest in Korean beauty, however not many of these stock Korean hair products yet.

 Yes Style, has by far the most extensive range of Korean, Japanese and Taiwanese beauty and fashion items.
-Many of the items actually sell for a lot cheaper than Ebay and have hundreds of customer reviews, so have a look around there if you can’t find your favourite Korean hair product anywhere else.
+Many of the items actually sell for a lot cheaper than Ebay and have hundreds of customer reviews, so have a look around there if you can’t find your favorite Korean hair product anywhere else.
 (Click here to be taken to Yes Style’s Korean hair section.)